ALIENHHY/ALIENHHY.github.io/_pages/About.md

 🎇 Research Interests
 ---
-* **Trustworthy AI:** Particularly focus on the security of LLMs, like jailbreaking attacks.
+* **Trustworthy AI:** Particularly focus on the security of LLMs and its applications.
 * **AI for Everything:** Exploring data-driven methods to enhance decision-making processes.
 * **Intelligent Robotics:** I have won Gold Award at the VEX Robotics World Championship.